 So if the pros can’t get it right even as often as a brainless idiot, what can you do?

 DIVERSIFY.
-Proper diversification takes away the guesswork and allows you to capture returns wherever they occur.
+Proper diversification doesn’t eliminate risks, but it takes away the guesswork and allows you to capture returns wherever they occur.

 At least when it comes to the stock market, forecasting appears to have about as much value as guessing.
-However, if you get just ONE guess right, you can sell a lot of almanacs!
+However, if you get just ONE guess right, you may want to consider selling books!